RoseauHan/AwesomeResource/README.md

 Instagram is a simple way to capture and share the world’s moments.

 - [Pocket](https://play.google.com/store/apps/details?id=com.ideashower.readitlater.pro)
-稍后读&&收藏网页
  THE PLACE TO BSORB GREAT CONTENT.
- Use Pocket to capture the content that comes at you all day long, and curate your own space filled with only the topics you care about.** SAVE ANYWHERE, READ ANYWHERE.**
+ Use Pocket to capture the content that comes at you all day long, and curate your own space filled with only the topics you care about.**SAVE ANYWHERE, READ ANYWHERE.**

 - [Spotify](https://play.google.com/store/apps/details?id=com.spotify.music)
-第一梯队音频流媒体
 Listen to the ight music and podcasts, wherever you are.

 - [Swipes](https://play.google.com/store/apps/details?id=com.swipesapp.android)
-最好的TODO应用
  Swipes hasbeen voted as one of the world’s top 5 productivity apps with a Best New Startup prize by Evernote and a nomination for a Webby Award.

 - [Telegram X](https://play.google.com/store/apps/details?id=org.thunderdog.challegram)
-最好用的及时沟通软件
  An alternative Tlegram client based on TDLib, with higher speed, slicker animations and experimental features.

 - [YouTuBe](https://play.google.com/store/apps/details?id=com.google.android.youtube)
-发现更大的世界
 See what the world is watching.

 - [NOMO](https://play.google.com/store/apps/details?id=com.blink.academy.nomopro)
-顶级相机拟物应用
  NOMO was desgned to help casual photographers to focus on taking pictures, instead of all the post-production retouches.

 - [Send Anywhere](https://play.google.com/store/apps/details?id=com.estmob.android.sendanywhere)
-暂且废弃
  SendAnywhere: Easy, quick, and unlimited file sharing.

 - [Snapmod](https://play.google.com/store/apps/details?id=cn.gavinliu.snapmod)
-带屏截软件
  Snapmod lets you to easily add your screenshots into device frames.
 You can use it to share your screenshots, wallpapers or apps mockups.

 - [微信读书](https://weread.qq.com/)